Best Type of Roofs For Arizona Homes

 When it’s time to replace an old roof in Tucson and southern Arizona, you may be debating between shingle roofs or tile roofs.
 There are pros and cons of both roof types.
 Here are some things to think about when considering a change.

 Asphalt (or composite) shingle roofs are the least expensive roofing option .
 That’s the reason new home communities are often built with asphalt roofs (and offer tile roofs as an upgrade.)
 The number of roofing contractors that install shingle roofs gives you a greater choice of roofing contractors.
-The durability of shingle roofs and the choice of colors and styles also add to the attraction of asphalt shingles.
+The durability of shingle roofs and the choice of colors and styles also add to the attraction of asphalt shingles, although if you’re looking for a roof for an extension or conservatory then LEKA Roof Systems might be the best way to go.

 Despite the advantages listed, there are some negatives to asphalt roofs.
 To prolong the life of an asphalt roof requires more regular maintenance than other types of roofs.
 Quality of the shingles will also affect the lifespan, ranging from 20 years to 50 years.
 Since air flow is also restricted, heat can’t escape from your home making it harder to cool down.
 That means higher energy bills.